TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.17.md

 ---

-And when it was evening he cometh with the twelve.
+When it was evening he came with the twelve.